clokep/relapse/docs/setup/installation.md

 ### Email

-It is desirable for Synapse to have the capability to send email.
-This allows Synapse to send password reset emails, send verifications when an email address is added to a user's account, and send email notifications to users when they receive new messages.
+It is desirable for Relapse to have the capability to send email.
+This allows Relapse to send password reset emails, send verifications when an email address is added to a user's account, and send email notifications to users when they receive new messages.

-To configure an SMTP server for Synapse, modify the configuration section headed `email`, and be sure to have at least the `smtp_host`, `smtp_port` and `notif_from` fields filled out.
+To configure an SMTP server for Relapse, modify the configuration section headed `email`, and be sure to have at least the `smtp_host`, `smtp_port` and `notif_from` fields filled out.
 You may also need to set `smtp_user`, `smtp_pass`, and `require_transport_security`.